‘Experimental collaborations: Ethnography through fieldwork devices’

 In the accounts compiled in this book, ethnography occurs through processes of material and social interventions that turn the field into a site for epistemic collaboration.
 Through creative interventions that unfold what we term as ‘fieldwork devices’—such as coproduced books, the circulation of repurposed data, co-organized events, authorization protocols, relational frictions, and social rhythms—anthropologists engage with their counterparts in the field in the construction of joint anthropological problematizations.
-In these situations, the traditional tropes of the fieldwork encounter (i.e. immersion and distance) give way to a narrative of intervention, where the aesthetics of collaboration in the production of knowledge substitutes or intermingles with the traditional trope of participant observation.
-Building on this, we propose the concept of ‘experimental collaborations’ to describe and conceptualize this distinctive ethnographic modality.
+In these situations, the traditional tropes of the fieldwork encounter (i.e. immersion and distance) give way to a narrative of intervention, where the aesthetics of collaboration in the production of knowledge substitutes or intermingles with participant observation.
+Building on this, the book proposes the concept of ‘experimental collaborations’ to describe and conceptualize this distinctive ethnographic modality.

 Table of Contents

 Preface.
 Collaboration Mode 3: A Found Condition of Anthropological Field Research Today… and What Might Be Made of It, George E. Marcus (University of California at Irvine).

 Chapters of the book

 Experimenting with data: ‘Collaboration’ as method and practice in an interdisciplinary public health project, Emma Garnett (London School of Hygiene and Tropical Medicine).

 The ‘research traineeship’: the ups and downs of para-siting ethnography, Maria Schiller (Max Planck Institute).

 Finding one’s rhythm: A ‘tour de force’ of fieldwork on the road with a band, Anna Lisa Ramella (University of Siegen).

 Idiotic encounters: experimenting with collaborations between ethnography and design, Andrea Gaspar (University of Coimbra).